 Output of the code is shown.
 Use it to confirm your understanding of the operators in C#.
 The operators covered are common to most modern programming languages.
 For example, if you have learned the operators in C++ or Java, those described here will be very familiar.

-Recall that the three primary constructs in all of programming are: sequence, decision, iteration.
-In the next chapter, we will begin making decisions in our code.
+Recall that the three primary constructs in all of programming are: sequence, selection, repetition.
+In the next chapter, we will begin making decisions/selections in our code.